 In 1873, perhaps feeling flush with royalties from his book The Fair God, Lew Wallace ordered a new carriage.
 It was a made-to-order French Victoria Carriage that cost $1,000, with an additional $200 for shipping.
 At this same time, Lew and Susan constructing their new Carriage House immediately north of their home.

 The body sits relatively low.
 One forward-facing seat can accommodate two passengers.
 An iron frame supports a raised driver’s seat supported.
 A calash top (one that folds back in accordion style) covers the seats.
 Mounted brass lanterns and a whip holder affix in front, adjacent to the driver’s seat.
 Behind the main seating there is a footman’s seat.

-The wheels all have expensive brass boxings (a part of axle and hub connections) and the two front wheels were removable so that they could be attached to another body to make a two wheeled cart.
+The wheels all possess expensive brass boxings (a part of axle and hub connections).
+The two removable front wheels could attach to another body to make a two wheeled cart.
 The carriage has leather curtains, cushions, and fenders.
-With a simple conversion, this one horse buggy could be pulled by a beautiful matched pair of horses.
-The front drivers’ seat was also removable so that the driver (Lew Wallace himself) could sit in the main compartment of the carriage.
+With a simple conversion, this one-horse buggy could be pulled by a beautiful matched pair of horses.
+The removable front driver’s seat allowed the driver to sit in the main compartment of the carriage.

 To see a phaeton in action, each June, during the official “Queen’s Birthday” celebrations, Queen Elizabeth II travels to and from Trooping the Colour Horse Guards Parade in an ivory-mounted phaeton carriage made in 1842 for her great-great-grandmother, Queen Victoria.
 In this country, another vehicle carries on the tradition of Wallace’s French Victoria Carriage if in name only—the Ford Crown Victoria.